Best Things to Do in Phnom Penh: Hidden Gems & Local Favorites

 Anyone who has traveled to Southeast Asia knows that Phnom Penh isn’t considered one of the region’s top destinations.
 Most travelers either skip Phnom Penh altogether and head straight to the incredible islands in the south or the stunning temples in the north.
 Or they spend a fleeting 24 hours in the city.

 Those who do take the time to venture to Cambodia’s capital either really love it (like me!) or really hate it.
-Ever since I first visited Phnom Penh back in 2006 I’ve been a big booster of the city.
-Hell, I even up and moved there for six months in 2016 and have been a frequent traveler to Phnom Penh ever since.
-I love that city and highly encourage travelers to take a chance on it, because there are so many interesting things to do in Phnom Penh!
+Ever since I first visited Phnom Penh way back in the day, I’ve been a big booster of the city.
+Hell, I even up and moved there for six months at one point and have been a frequent traveler to Phnom Penh ever since.

-Phnom Penh has so much more to offer than just the Tuol Sleng Genocide Museum and the Killing Fields.
-And while I highly suggest that travelers visit these two sites – they really do offer a good insight into the city’s tragic history and are a must for first timers – I’m here to give you few other ideas.
+Phnom Penh has much more to offer than just the Royal Palace and the Tuol Sleng Genocide Museum & Killing Fields.
+And while I highly suggest that travelers visit these two sites – they really are a must for first-timers – I’m here to give you a few other ideas.

-Phnom Penh has a cool, fun, and quirky side to it too.
+Phnom Penh has a cool, fun, and quirky side to it, too.
 There’s actually a lot going on in the city, especially if you know where to look.
-Luckily I’ve learned a few things what to do in Phnom Penh!
+Luckily, as a former expat and frequent visitor, I’ve learned a few things about what to do in Phnom Penh to get beyond the tourist trail.

 The architecture here is incredible.